DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 The Microsoft Campus Agreement at NDSU

-Faculty and staff are eligible to purchase Microsoft Office 2010 for Windows or Office 2011 for Macintosh for $9.95 to download or add $12 to have a DVD shipped.
 To purchase the Microsoft Office for home use, faculty and staff should contact Michele.
-She will provide the Web site and password where the software can be purchased using a personal credit card.
-Please note that employment status is verified during ordering to ensure that only eligible university employees can purchase the software.
+She will provide the instructions.
+Please note that employment status is verified during ordering to ensure that only eligible university employees can download the software.